enthought/mayavi/docs/source/mayavi/installation.rst

    * Windows and MacOSX: even if you want to build from source, a good way to install the requirements is to install one of the distributions indicated above.
-Note that under Windows, EPD_ comes with a compiler (mingw) and facilitates building Mayavi.
+Note that under Windows, `Enthought Canopy`_ comes with a compiler (mingw) and facilitates building Mayavi.

    * Linux: Most Linux distributions will have installable binaries available for the some of the above.
 For example, under Debian_ or